 Later in that column Rogers humorously praised fighter Luis Firpo for not blaming his defeat in a recent boxing match on the earthquake in Japan.

-“I read where Will Hays went to Europe with Ambassador Harvey [the U.S. ambassador to Great Britain].
+“I read where Will Hays went to Europe with Ambassador Harvey [the US ambassador to Great Britain].
 Now I don’t know if that was Politics or the Earthquake — either one is equally destructive.”

 Rogers went on to use “all I know is what I read in the papers,” with minor variations, in many following “Slipping the Lariat Over” columns.